Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Background and Related work

-\paragraph{Ensemble Surrogate.} \citet{Liu2017DelvingAttacks} show the benefit of ensembling architectures for inter-architecture black-box attacks.
+\paragraph{Ensemble surrogate.} \citet{Liu2017DelvingAttacks} show the benefit of ensembling architectures for inter-architecture transfer-based black-box attacks.
 Our work leans on theirs and complements it by demonstrating that attacking models sampled with cSGLD (performing Bayesian model averaging on a unique architecture) achieves better transferability at lesser computation cost.

-\paragraph{Input and Model Transformations.} Other approaches have been developed to improve transferability of adversarial examples.
-These work at test time (i.e., after training, when performing the attack) and consist of transforming the model or the input. \textit{Ghost Networks} (GN) \cite{Li2018LearningNetworks} use Dropout and Skip Connection Erosion to generate on-the-fly diverse sets of surrogate models from one or more base models. \textit{Input Diversity} (DI) \cite{Xie2019} applies random transformations (random resize followed by random padding) to the input images at each attack iteration. \textit{Skip Gradient Method} (SGM) \cite{Wu2020SkipResNets} favors the gradients from skip connections rather than residual modules through a decay factor applied to the latter during the backward pass.
+\paragraph{Input and model transformations.} Other approaches have been developed to improve transferability of adversarial examples.
+They transform the model or the input at test time (i.e., after training, when performing the attack). \textit{Ghost Networks} (GN) \citep{Li2018LearningNetworks} use Dropout and Skip Connection Erosion to generate on-the-fly diverse sets of surrogate models from one or more base models. \textit{Input Diversity} (DI) \citep{Xie2019} applies random transformations (random resize followed by random padding) to the input images at each attack iteration. \textit{Skip Gradient Method} (SGM) \citep{Wu2020SkipResNets} favours the gradients from skip connections rather than residual modules through a decay factor applied to the latter during the backward pass.
 These techniques can naturally be combined to ours: (i) cSGLD can provide at a low computation cost a diverse set of base models to build GN; (ii) DI applies transformations to adversarial inputs independently of the surrogate models; (iii) SGM modifies backward passes during the attack, independently of the training method.
 As our evaluation will reveal, our train-time method further improves the transferability of the above three techniques and outperforms them 87.5\% of the time.
-It is also compatible with other test-time approaches not considered in this paper, such as linear backpropagation \cite{Guo2020a}, intermediate level attack \cite{Huang2019EnhancingAttack}, Nesterov accelerated gradient and scale invariance \cite{Lin2019NesterovAttacks}, and serial mini-batch ensemble attack \cite{Che2020AMemories.}.
+It is also compatible with other test-time approaches not considered in this paper, such as linear backpropagation \citep{Guo2020a}, intermediate level attack \citep{Huang2019EnhancingAttack}, Nesterov accelerated gradient and scale invariance \citep{Lin2020NesterovAttacks}, and serial mini-batch ensemble attack \citep{Che2020AMemories.}.